michaeljclark/riscv-probe/README.md

 riscv-probe currently works with [Spike](https://github.com/riscv/riscv-isa-sim) and [QEMU](https://github.com/riscv/riscv-qemu) and can be used to compare control and status registers.
-It can also be used as a starting point for bare metal RISC-V programs using the (MBI) machine binary interface.
+It can also be used as a starting point for bare metal RISC-V programs that need printf, getchar and putchar.

 ## Invocation